-Learning how to gather fabric is an essential skill for any beginning sewer.
+Learning how to gather fabric and how to make a ruffle is an essential skill for any beginning sewer.
 Gathering can be used to give shape to a garment or for adding ruffles and decorative finishes to all kinds of sewing projects.
 Machine gathering and is one of the fastest and most widely used methods and here I will show you 2 different methods of how to gather fabric.
 Method 1 is the fastest method but method 2 will give you fine gathering for professional results.

 How to Gather Fabric

 Before you start learning how to gather fabric, you need to take a look at the supplies and machine settings that will make your job a little easier.

 Set your machine to its longest stitch.

 - On most machines, this will be 3.0-4.0.
 Some machines will go up to 5.0 or 6.0.

 - A 3.0 stitch length will give finer gathers than a 4.0, so decide what kind of look you would like in your finished product.

 - You will need to pull the bobbin threads to gather the fabric so it is important you use a thread that won’t snap.
 (Read types of thread, how to wind a bobbin)